 The ability to guide a person to their appointment, not only to the nearest parking facility, but also provide turn-by-turn walking directions inside of the healthcare facility solves a significant challenge for many hospitals who deal with lost and stressed patients on a daily basis.
 These systems leverage AI to provide directions that make traveling through the hospital easy, factoring in elevator use, shorter routes, and ability to share your location with a hospital representative in case of an emergency, or with a family member.

 Prompting a patient to check-in to their appointment and sharing approximate waiting times with the patient upon arrival not only improves operations for the hospital, but also improves the experience for patients.
-Data captured by the system can offer the patient, for example, a 1 miles walking route when there’s a back up at the doctor’s office, or a coupon for a free coffee in the cafeteria, or related information to review while they wait.
+Data captured by the system can offer the patient, for example, a 1 mile walking route when there’s a back up at the doctor’s office, or a coupon for a free coffee in the cafeteria, or related health information to review while they wait.

 These systems are iOT based and connect with the hospital’s website and other systems for finding locations. doctors, events, appointment scheduling, care alerts and asset tracking systems.
 They can even be expanded to provide AR/VR based experiences.
 With indoor mapping and navigation products, you can now assist your patients in making their way to — and through your healthcare facility.
 You can also deliver real-time information to your patient depending on where they are in the hospital, allowing them to make it to appointments on time and find the correct testing area.
 Our technology takes the frustration out of healthcare.